What Curriculum Should I Use?

 When considering different homeschooling methods, remember to keep your child’s learning style, interests, strengths, and weaknesses in mind.
 Figuring out how they learn best will probably take a little trial and error, but doing some research on learning styles can reduce the guesswork.
 The information in these blogs and articles will help get you started:

 Talking with homeschooling friends is another way to learn about curriculum options.
-It helps to be able to actually look at someone’s materials in person and talk to them about what it’s like and how it works.
+It helps to be able to look at someone’s materials in person and talk to them about what it’s like and how it works.
 Just remember that the curriculum that your friend loves might not be what you are looking for, and that’s okay!
-If you don’t have any local homeschooling friends, online forums and social media are another way to get word-of-mouth reviews and ask questions.
+If you don’t have any local homeschooling friends, online forums, like Homeschool Speak, and social media are another way to get word-of-mouth reviews and ask questions.
 Keep in mind, though, that these people online don’t know you personally and may have vastly different experiences and opinions from yours.

 6. Shopping for Curriculum

 Now that you’ve determined what types of curriculum may be a good fit for your family, have set a budget, and read reviews, we’re ready for the fun part – shopping!
 One of my favorite places to shop for homeschool curriculum is Rainbow Resource Center.
 They have the largest selection of curriculum to choose from that I’ve found.
 They also have reasonable pricing, free shipping on orders over $50, and very detailed product descriptions.